Psymon69/Psymon69/README.md

 -Hi, I’m Psymon
 -I’m interested in small application, games and just fun things to do in general
--I’ve absolved a JavaScript course at WIFI Tirol and now I'm a certified Software Developer with JS
+-I’ve absolved a JavaScript course at WIFI Tirol and am a certified Software Developer with JS
 -This also included a little bit of Python and PHP
 -I've also worked a with MySQL, Databases and NodeJS
 -I’m looking to collaborate on Webdevelopment, smaller applications and smaller games